 We will be sewing using a different colour fabric, zip and thread for illustration.
 However you will aim to choose the zip and thread that blends in best with your fabric.

-You MUST sew an invisible zipper into a seam, before sewing up the seam of the garment.
+Sew an invisible zipper into a seam, before sewing up the seam of the garment.

-The invisible zipper must be sewn into position before the garment is sewn either at the bottom of the seam, or on either side of the zipper (bottom and top) if you are working with a zip in a cushion cover or side seam.
+The invisible zipper should be sewn into position before the garment is sewn either at the bottom of the seam, or on either side of the zipper (bottom and top) if you are working with a zip in a cushion cover or side seam.
 I would recommend putting the zip into the garment as soon as possible during construction.
 It is easier to work with when your fabric is flat and before you have joined lots of garment seams together.

 Take your fabric that you are working with, and the seam where you plan to add your invisible zipper.